As amended June 1, 2020

 Article 5: Officers

-Section 1: The officers of the association shall be a president, a president-elect, a secretary, a treasurer, and a professional representative.
+Section 1: The officers of the association shall be a president, vice-president, an immediate past president, a secretary, a treasurer, and a professional representative.
 All officers shall be affiliated with an institutional member of the association.

 Section 2: The president shall hold office for one year, or until his/her successor is installed.
-The president, or in his/her absence the president-elect, shall preside at all meetings of the organization.
+The president, or in his/her absence the vice president, shall preside at all meetings of the organization.

-Section 3: The president-elect, secretary, treasurer, and professional representative shall be elected at the annual meeting and shall hold offices for one year or until their successors are installed.
-The president-elect shall succeed automatically to the office of president upon the death or incapacity of the president, or upon the election and installation of his/her successor as president-elect.
+Section 3: The vice president, secretary, treasurer, and professional representative shall be elected at the annual meeting and shall hold offices for one year or until their successors are installed.
+The vice president shall succeed automatically to the office of president upon the death or incapacity of the president, or upon the election and installation of his/her successor as vice president.
+The president shall succeed automatically to the office of the immediate past president upon the election and installation of his/her successor as president.

 Article 6: Executive Committee

-Section 1: The executive committee shall consist of the president, the president-elect, the secretary, the treasurer, the professional representative, and four at-large student representatives elected by the association.
+Section 1: The executive committee shall consist of the president, the vice president, the immediate past president, the secretary, the treasurer, the professional representative, and four at-large student representatives elected by the association.

 Section 2: Student representatives shall be elected annually.
 Only those students who expect to remain enrolled in the same institution the following year will be eligible for service.